IsoNet-cryoET/IsoNet2/README.md

 |=======================================================================================|
 |  No running processes found                                                           |
 +---------------------------------------------------------------------------------------+
 ```
+## Installing IsoNet2

 Clone this repository:
 ```
 git clone https://github.com/procyontao/IsoNet2.git
 cd IsoNet2
 ```

-Run `./install.sh`.
+Run `bash install.sh`.
 This creates an Conda environment (installing requirements) using the included **isonet2_environment.yml** file and updates your environment variables (allowing you to call isonet.py) by running `source isonet2.bashrc`.
-You may append this command to your .bashrc file.
+You may append this command to your .bashrc file so you don't have to re-source it every time you wish to use IsoNet.

 Installation should take 5-10 minutes.
 Upon successful installation, running the command `isonet.py --help` should display the following help message.